slice/discord-package-exporter/README.md

 This repository houses a Python 3 script that will export all messages from your [Discord data package][ddp] into a [Postgresql][postgres] database.
-Instructions showing the process of obtaining your data package are [here][ob].
+Instructions showing the process of obtaining your data package are available [here][ob].

 [postgres]: https://www.postgresql.org/
 [ob]: